Bazzini - Kitchen Nightmares Update - Open or Closed?

 The food is brought to him by head waiter Alex.

-Gordon is not impressed with the food.
+Gordon does not like the food.

 Alex tells Gordon that Paul doesn’t like when his food is criticized.